 - any person at work suffering a specified major injury* as a result of an accident arising out of or in connection with work at or for the College;

 - any person who is not at work suffering an injury as a result of an accident arising out of or in connection with work and where that person is taken from the site of the accident to a hospital for treatment in respect of that injury;

 - any person who is not at work suffering a specified injury as a result of an accident arising out of or in connection with work at the College;

 - where there has been a dangerous occurrence;

 - where, as a result of an accident arising out, of or in connection with, work a person is absent from work for more than seven consecutive days.

 The Head of Estates and Facilities Management must also report as soon as practicable (and in any case within ten days of the accident/incident), using the approved form, any situation where a person at work is incapacitated for work of a kind which they might reasonably be expected to do.

-The College will continue to follow public health and safety guidance, and work together to mitigate the particular risks presented at the present time by COVID.
+The College will continue to follow public health and safety guidance and will manage the risk and reporting of infectious diseases.

 College staff with lead responsibility for health and safety matters are: